How to join the NBA 2K23 $500,000 MyTEAM Tournament

 A total of $500,000 are being given away as rewards to the best player in the upcoming NBA 2K23 MyTEAM Tournament.
+The Season 3 Game Day starts today, so best to know what you need to know about the tournament.
 Here’s how you can join.

 How to join the NBA 2K23 MyTEAM Unlimited Tournament with a $500,000 Prize Pool